 Breast augmentation has been the most popular plastic surgery procedure among women for decades.
 Breast implant surgery can improve a woman’s image in clothing, swimwear, and overall figure.
 Breast augmentation is the surgical procedure to enhance the appearance of the breast with implants.
-These implants are surgically placed by creating a submuscular pocket for the implant.
+Saline or silicone implants are surgically placed by creating a submuscular pocket for the implant.
 Dr. Howard does not prefer implant placement in the sub-glandular (on top of the muscle) position due to the un-natural appearance and the increased risk of capsular contracture (hardening of the implants).
 Dr. Howard has been performing breast augmentation in Alabama for three decades and is the founder of the endoscopic trans-axillary (arm pit incision) breast augmentation.
 Be sure to see Dr. Howard's breast augmentation before and after photo gallery.

 Dr. Paul Howard has helped women from ages 18 to 75 improve their overall physical image with cosmetic breast augmentation surgery in Birmingham for over 20 years.
 The best candidates for breast enhancement surgery will be healthy and a non-smoker.
 Women should be of legal consenting age to have any surgical procedure.
 Prospective patients should also not be pregnant and should wait until at least six months following pregnancy to consider any cosmetic surgical procedure.
 Women considering breast implant surgery should desire the surgery for themselves personally and not at the request of a spouse or boyfriend.